 It is the responsibility of members to ensure they complete and update their Professional Development.
-Members will be able to check PD record requirements and their accumulated PDP tally, based on self-recorded information.
+Soon to be available: Members will be able to check PD record requirements and their accumulated PDP tally, based on self-recorded information.

 When PD activities are complete, members need to fill in a PD Record Form (Formal or Informal) and submit to MA.

 At the time of renewal members must have at least 20 documented PDPs to demonstrate compliance with MA's annual PD target for the concluding PD cycle.

 - You choose the topics, activities and presenters to suit your interests, growth areas and learning style

 The increase in hours is offset by increased flexibility and greater options for ongoing learning and development.
 Each member will now be free to choose the topics, activities and presenters which suit their specific development needs, interests and learning style.

 - PD is divided into two types - Formal Activities and Informal Activities